-- 1 SECTION 1.
-The Legislature finds and declares all the 2 following: - (a) The current pervasive use of information technology in public and private enterprises has resulted in an abundance of public access to information and services provided by the government and businesses, but the increased interdependence on information technology systems has created a new type of risk for society.
-Cybersecurity threats to public and private critical infrastructure systems that use information technology within the state present risks to public health and safety and could severely disrupt private economic activity within California. - (b) Ensuring sufficient preparations are taken to protect these critical infrastructure systems from attacks to cybersecurity are in the public interest and serve a public purpose. - (c) A comprehensive cybersecurity strategy, undertaken in a coordinated effort between federal and state governments and private entities, will help prepare for cyberattacks on these critical infrastructure systems, thereby reducing the potential consequences from those attacks. - (d) The Office of Emergency Services, in its role as the lead executive entity that coordinates state resources for emergency preparedness, response, and damage mitigation, is the proper state entity to develop, implement, and manage a comprehensive cybersecurity strategy, undertaken in a coordinated effort between federal and state governments and private entities, to protect these critical infrastructure systems from attacks to cybersecurity.
-The Office of Emergency Services is already developing the necessary expertise in cybersecurity through its current work developing methods to provide emergency services during a cyberattack.
+1 SECTION 1.
+The Legislature finds and declares all the 2 following:

-3 AB 1841
+- (a) The current pervasive use of information technology in public-and private enterprises has resulted in an abundance of public access to information and services provided by the government and businesses, government, but the increased interdependence on of information technology systems has created a new type of risk for society.
+Cybersecurity threats Threats to public-and-private critical infrastructure-systems that use information technology within the state present risks to public health and safety and could severely disrupt-private economic activity within California. - (b) Ensuring sufficient preparations are taken to protect-these critical infrastructure-systems from-attacks to cybersecurity interference, compromise, or incapacitation are in the public interest and serve a public purpose. - (c) A comprehensive cybersecurity strategy, undertaken in a coordinated effort between federal and state governments and private entities, state agencies, will help prepare for cyberattacks on these threats to critical infrastructure systems, infrastructure, thereby reducing the potential consequences from those attacks. - (d) The Office of Emergency Services, in its role as the lead executive entity that coordinates state resources for emergency preparedness, response, and damage mitigation, is-the proper a state entity appropriate to develop, implement, and manage a comprehensive cybersecurity strategy, undertaken in a coordinated effort between federal and state governments and private entities, state agencies, to protect these critical infrastructure systems from attacks to cybersecurity. infrastructure.
+The Office of Emergency Services is already developing the necessary expertise in cybersecurity through its current work developing methods to provide emergency services during a cyberattack. an interference with, or the compromise or incapacitation of, critical infrastructure.

-(e) It is the intent of the Legislature in enacting this legislation to develop a comprehensive cybersecurity strategy, undertaken in a coordinated effort between federal and state governments and private entities, to prepare California for cyberattacks on critical infrastructure systems under the unifying coordination of the Office of Emergency Services.
+-3- AB 1841

-SEC.
+- (e) It is the intent of the Legislature in enacting this legislation to develop a comprehensive cybersecurity strategy, undertaken in a coordinated effort between federal and state governments and private entities, state agencies, to prepare California for eyberattacks on threats to critical infrastructure systems under the unifying coordination of the Office of Emergency Services. - SEC.
 2. Article 6.4 (commencing with Section 8592.30) is added to Chapter 7 of Division 1 of Title 2 of the Government Code, to read: